caseybackes/lookyloo/README.md

 ## Step Zero – The Coding Environment
 When starting a new project, I like to keep version control top of mind.
 There will be many iterations to this project as it develops, making version control a critical component to this project.
-Let’s start a new (empty) repo on GitHub, clone it to my local machine, and make the first branch.
+Let’s start a new (empty) repo on GitHub, clone it to my local machine, and make the first branch called `starting-out`.

     $ git clone <my_project_repo>.git
     $ git branch starting-out